 Let us take a look at how the Windows XPS Viewer works.

-What is the Windows XPS Viewer?
+What Is The Windows XPS Viewer?

 The Windows XPS Viewer is a program that allows you to view and work with XPS file formats.
-XPS stands for XML Paper Specification.
+As mentioned above, XPS stands for XML Paper Specification.
 It can be used in a variety of formats and can easily be created from just about any Windows-based program.
 Even if you no longer have the software on your computer, you can still open and work with the XPS files you create.

 You can do the following with XPS files: